I’ve built well over 100 themes and dozens of plugins. Of all those projects, there are a few that stand out as my favorites.

 I have worked on this project for many years.
 It started in 2015, when I was referred to Seattle Community Care, an organization that sends trained social workers to deal with problem students in their schools and homes.
 In that first meeting, they just said they wanted to use their WordPress site to create an employee log-in area, where they could see their schedule and some information about their clients.
 If I had realized then how complex this project was going to be, I probably would have turned it down.
 In retrospect, I’m really glad that I had no idea what I was getting myself into.

 It turned out that what they wanted was quite complex: they needed an entire system for creating and managing their employees’ schedules, clients, sensitive documents, client invoicing, and HR.
 I built all of that myself, often figuring it out as I went.

-When I was finished, I realized that I had built something that might be useful to other businesses as well, so I released a free version in the WordPress plugin repository and sold a paid version from my website.
+When I was finished, I realized that I had built something that might be useful to other businesses as well, so I released a free version in the WordPress plugin repository and sold a paid version.

 When I started working at Range, Range adopted the plugin and greatly improved my marketing efforts.
 I rewrote the plugin from scratch to incorporate everything I had learned in the intervening years, and we rebranded it as Shiftee.
 Shiftee still exists in a free version and paid version with add-ons, and we have hundreds of users worldwide.

 When I left Range in 2018, they maintained control over Shiftee, so I have not contributed to its development or support since February of 2018.
 Unfortunately, Range has closed down and has stopped maintaining Shiftee.
 I have continued to do some work on it myself, but currently those changes have not been released to the public.

 Favorite Theme: Rick Riordan

 This site was great fun to work on, but it also required me to learn new skills that I have used a lot since then.
 I even gave a WordCamp talk about what I learned.